Libensemble/libensemble/libensemble/tests/scaling_tests/balsam_forces/readme.md

 This is a synthetic, highly configurable simulation function.
 Its primary use is to test libEnsemble's capability to submit application instances via the Balsam service, including to separate machines from libEnsemble's processes.
+This means that although this is typically a HPC scaling test, this can be run on a laptop with the `forces.x` simulation submitted to the remote machine.

+Note that this test currently requires active ALCF credentials to authenticate with the Balsam service.

 ### Forces Mini-App